-As a partner in this initiative, The Coca-Cola Company is continuing to spread awareness of the commitment in local communities.
-"We are early in our journey, but the Balance Calories Initiative is an important opportunity for beverage companies to work together to help people reduce the calories and the sugar they consume from our beverages and offer even more choices,” explained Caren Pasquale Seckler, Vice President of Social Commitment with Coca-Cola North America.
+"We’re still early in our journey, but the Balance Calories Initiative is an important opportunity for beverage companies to work together to help people reduce the calories and sugar they consume from our beverages and offer even more choices,” said Caren Pasquale Seckler, VP, Social Commitment,

 More on Journey